 Most of Sedona area businesses, tours, attractions and trails are open and following CDC guidelines to help stop the spread of COVID-19.

-Most of Sedona area businesses, tours and attractions are open and following CDC guidelines to help stop the spread of COVID-19.
-CLICK on this page to view a list of self reporting status of businesses.
+Sedona area businesses, tours and attractions are open and following CDC guidelines to help stop the spread of COVID-19.
+How would you like to experience Sedona?

 We ask that our visitors and residents hold up their end of the deal by observing these 8 safety guidelines: